 Besides, a car takes up a lot of parking space.
 Also, a car travels much faster than a board and that increases the chances of an accident happening.

 But in some situations, using an electric skateboard may get you to work faster than a car.
-Painfully slow morning traffic and peak-hour traffic in the afternoon makes it pretty hard to drive a car fast.
+Painfully slow morning traffic and peak-hour traffic in the afternoon make it pretty hard to drive a car fast.
 Do you hate that stuck-on-the-road feeling?
 That’s a huge reason to invest in a high-quality, fast electric skateboard.

 For some people, though, e-boarding to work may not be an option.
 If you don’t live inner-city, a car may be the only sound option.
 The same goes if the only way to exit your neighborhood is a 55-mph highway.
 I’m not suggesting you ditch your car, though.
 All I’m saying is that there’s a cheaper, cooler alternative.